ankane/torch.rb/README.md

 ### Linux

-Deep learning is significantly faster on GPUs.
+Deep learning is significantly faster on a GPU.
 Install [CUDA](https://developer.nvidia.com/cuda-downloads) and [cuDNN](https://developer.nvidia.com/cudnn) and reinstall the gem.

 Check if CUDA is available